-The Court proposes to amend Rule 151(c) to require that the parties serve seriatim briefs on each other.
+Rule 151(c) is amended to require that the parties serve seriatim briefs on each other.
 The Rule retains the requirement that the Clerk serve simultaneous briefs on the parties after both briefs have been filed.
-It is also proposed that the language referring to service in partnership actions be deleted, as the service requirements for partnership actions would not differ from those contained in proposed Rule 21(b)(1).
+The language referring to service in partnership actions is deleted, as the service requirements for partnership actions would not differ from those contained in Rule 21(b)(1), as amended.